tayalmanan28/my_blogs/_posts/2022-09-13-Curriculum-for-Reinforcement-Learning.md

 This framework of proposing curriculum automatically through another RL agent was formalized as _Teacher-Student Curriculum Learning_ (**TSCL**; [Matiisen, et al. 2017](https://arxiv.org/abs/1707.00183)).
 In TSCL, a _student_ is an RL agent working on actual tasks while a _teacher_ agent is a policy for selecting tasks.
 The student aims to master a complex task that might be hard to learn directly.
 To make this task easier to learn, we set up the teacher agent to guide the student's training process by picking proper sub-tasks.

 ![](https://tayalmanan28.github.io/my_blogs/images/teacher-student-curriculum.png)
 Fig. 3.
 The setup of teacher-student curriculum learning.
-(Image source: <a href="https://arxiv.org/abs/1707.00183" target="_blank">Matiisen, et al. 2017</a> + my annotation in red.)
+(Image source: [Matiisen, et al. 2017](https://arxiv.org/abs/1707.00183) + my annotation in red.)
 In the process, the student should learn tasks which:

 - can help the student make fastest learning progress, or